 A beautiful and exciting journey, starting in Lhasa, the capital of Tibet and going to the Everest Base Camp.
 The tour visits Potala Palace, Jokhang Temple, Sera, Drepung and Tashilhunpo monasteries, Kumbum Stupa, Yamdrok Lake and Karola glaciers.

 This classic four days tour is perfect if you are short on time.
-On this tour you will learn about the most impressive historical and religious sites, walk in the heart of Lhasa and will get a chance to take stunning photos of Tibetan capital and local everyday life.
+On this tour, you will learn about the most impressive historical and religious sites, walk in the heart of Lhasa, and will get a chance to take stunning photos of the Tibetan capital and local everyday life.